irenepawena/cs56-android-conversion-showdown/README.md

 This is a "made from scratch" Android Application built with Android Studio.
 It contains a simple calculator followed by a selection of number conversion quizzes.
 This is a legacy code project for an undergraduate computer science course at the University of California, Santa Barbara.
 The project stems from an already existing project written in Java: https://github.com/UCSB-CS56-Projects/cs56-math-conversion-quiz

+## Goal

+The ultimate goal of this project is to translate the entirety of the old Java Application Project into an Android Application.
+The old Java Application contains binary conversion (from any radix to binary), decimal conversion (from any radix to decimal), octal conversion (from any radix to octal), hexadecimal conversion (from any radix to hexadecimal), random conversion (the default mode, from any radix to any radix), and a masking conversion (only with binary).

 ## How to Run?

 Download the lastest version of Android Studio at the following link: http://developer.android.com/sdk/index.html.
 Git clone this repository and open the project folder inside Android Studio and running it should be smooth.
 Make sure you have the latest SDK installed and updated.